aurigma/CCHubSample_WorkflowElements/readme.md

 ## Get started

+### System requirements

+This code was built and tested with NodeJS 20.17.0.
+If you run into any problems compiling this project, check your NodeJS version and upgrade it if necessary.

 ### Configuration

 Once you clone this repo, you need to configure the **.env** file.
-To do it, create a copy based on the **.env.sample** and then add your Customer's Canvas details there.
+To do it, create a copy based on the **.env.sample**, rename it to **.env**, and then add your Customer's Canvas details there.

 The environment variables are divided into two groups: common variables available on the backend only and the variables available on the frontend (typically, specific for certain samples).
 The latter have the `VITE_` prefix.